gumdropsteve/recommender_case_study/README.md

 - `exploratory_data_analysis`
   - 4 Jupyter Notebooks covering EDA done
     - focus on `genre` and `movie`
+- Results
+  - Model predicts marginally better than randomly guessing
+  - Average rating for suggested content is 3.59 (our model) vs. 3.54 (random)

 ### Intro
 Today you are going to have a little friendly competition with your classmates.